syl20bnr/spacemacs-elpa-mirror/melpa/cyphejor-readme.txt

-This package allows to shorten major mode names using user-defined rules.
+This package allows to shorten major mode names using a set of user-defined rules.